godatadriven/godatadriven-blog/content/kerberos-cloudera-setup.md

 Template: article
 Latex:

-Lately I was busy trying to figure out how I could integrate Active Directory authentication with Hadoop, more specifically with the CDH stack.
+<span class="lead">Lately I was busy trying to figure out how I could integrate Active Directory authentication with Hadoop, more specifically with the CDH stack.
 I used a couple of CentOS 6.5 machines, Cloudera Manager 4.8.0 and CDH 4.5.0 to test the proposed solutions.
-But let's start at the beginning...
+But let's start at the beginning...</span>

 Authentication is used to determine who is allowed to connect to a service, in our case to Hadoop.
 Authentication does not solve the problem of identifying which user has specific access rights to resources.
 Read more about this subject at <a href="http://blog.cloudera.com/blog/2012/03/authorization-and-authentication-in-hadoop/" target="_blank">Authorization and Authentication in Hadoop</a>.